conventional loan

 When does PMI come off a conventional loan?

-You can request PMI removal at 80% loan-to-value based on original value, and the lender must remove it automatically at 78% LTV.
+You can request PMI removal at 80% loan-to-value based on original value, and the lender will remove it automatically at 78% LTV.
 With significant home appreciation, you can request early cancellation with a new appraisal.

 Are conventional loans assumable?